mmbman/Katagiri/summaries.md

 title: "Talk Summaries"
 ---

-These are the talks that have been transcribed on this site, with brief summaries written by Kikan.
+These are the talks that have been transcribed on this site, with brief summaries compiled by Kikan.

 ---